nabels-coolblue/aws-sam-sns-lambda-poc/README.md

 When the function returns successfully, we expect the message in the SNS topic to be de-queued.

-When the function fails, we expect it to fail a maximum of three times, after which the message should be de-queued, and routed/enqueued to a deadletter queue.

-When a message gets routed/enqueued from the deadletter to the operational queue, we expect to be able to retry the process.
+When the function fails, we expect it to fail a maximum of three times, after which the message should be routed to a deadletter queue.
+After that, we expect to be able to re-queue the message manually.

 # Todo

 To validate the idea, we have composed the following acceptance criteria.

 - [X] It is possible to develop the AWS function locally
-- [ ] It is possible to hook the local AWS function up to an SNS queue
+- [X] It is possible to hook the local AWS function up to an SQS queue
-- [ ] A failed Lambda function puts the SNS message on a deadletter queue
+- [X] A failed Lambda function puts the SQS message on a deadletter queue
-- [ ] We can trigger a Lambda function by publishing a message to an SNS topic
+- [X] We can trigger a Lambda function by publishing a message to an SQS queue
-- [ ] We can test an AWS Lambda function
+- [X] We can test an AWS Lambda function
-- [ ] We can test the integration of the SNS topic and Lambda function
+- [X] We can test the integration of the SNS topic and Lambda function
-- [ ] We can re-queue messages from the deadletter queue to the SNS topic
+- [X] We can re-queue messages from the deadletter queue to the SNS topic

 # Steps